PhenomDevel/PhenomRaidTools/README.md

 I have setup a discord server up and running for every kind of question.
 Feel free to enter and ask what you have trouble with.
 [Discord](https://discord.gg/j5yGbK)
 ## TODOs
 - Add placeholders for interpolating event information (%target = target of the spell cast as target for the message etc.)
-  %target
+	- %target
-  %source
+	- %source
-- Add condition met counter for timers (after X conditon mets it shoulkd trigger not ion first alwys)
+- Add condition counter for timer ( timer only starts after the conditon was met x times)
 - Add trigger for DBM / BW - On hold
-- Be able to configure multiple conditions for each trigger Like trigger on ENCOUNTER_START *or* SPELL_CAST_SUCCESS/123 Each conditon
+- Be able to configure multiple conditions for each trigger.
+Like trigger on ENCOUNTER_START *or* SPELL_CAST_SUCCESS/123